-The Immergas connection unit, supplied as standard, also includes the gas isolation valve.
+The Immergas connection unit, supplied as an optional kit, also includes the gas isolation valve, whose installation instructions are provided in the kit.
 In any case, make sure the gas isolation valve is connected properly.

 The gas supply pipe must be suitably dimensioned according to current regulations (UNI 7129) in order to guarantee correct gas flow rate to the burner even in conditions of maximum generator output and to guarantee appliance efficiency (technical specifications).
-The coupling system must conform to standards in force (EN 1775).
+The coupling system must comply with current standards (UNI 1775).